akornatskyy/wheezy.http/doc/userguide.rst

     a => c

-It is up to middleware ``a`` to call ``c`` before or after it's own processing. :py:class:`~wheezy.http.application.WSGIApplication` in no way prescript it, instead it just chain them.
-This opens great power to middleware developer to take control over certain implementation use case.
+It is up to middleware ``a`` to call ``c`` before or after its own processing. :py:class:`~wheezy.http.application.WSGIApplication` in no way prescribes it, instead it just chains them.
+This gives great power to the middleware developer to take control over certain implementation use case.

 HTTP Handler